kamelromdhani/Java-SOAP-web-service/README.md

 # Java-SOAP-web-service
-A java soap api for manipulating users and their announcements for a carpooling website
+A java soap api for manipulating users and their announcements for a carpooling website.

 Requirements:
 --------------------------